catalyst-cooperative/pudl/docs/dev/nightly_data_builds.rst

     If a tag build starts before the previous tag build has finished, the previous build will be interrupted.

-PUDL's VMs have 32 GB of RAM and 8 CPUs to accommodate the PUDL ETL's memory-intensive steps.
+PUDL's VMs use the e2-highmem-8 machine type (64 GB of RAM and 8 CPUs) to accommodate the PUDL ETL's memory-intensive steps.
 Currently, these VMs do not have swap space enabled.

 Each GCE VM has a service account that gives the VM permissions to GCP resources.
 The two PUDL deployment VMs share the ``deploy-pudl-vm-service-account``.
 This